engelanna/addressing-the-yan-report/assets/markdown/yan_et_al_analysis.md

 :arrow_right: at least **86% of all coronaviruses** are going to have - in their spike protein gene - an EcoRI sequence occurring  together with a BstEII sequence.
 Without the need for **any** genetic engineering :woman_shrugging:

-To put it differently: if SARS-CoV-2 was bioengineered :scissors::dna:, like suggested by Yan et al, then 17 for every 20 coronaviruses occurring in nature **also were**.
-Why go to the trouble of bioengineering SARS-CoV-2, when nature has already done the work:question:
+Putting it differently: if SARS-CoV-2 was bioengineered :scissors::dna: the way Yan et al suggested, then 17 in 20 coronaviruses occurring in nature **also were**.
+Why go through the trouble of bioengineering SARS-CoV-2, when nature has already done the work:question: